clasjo/hcs-bootcamp-2018/README.md

 12. run `chalice new-project hcsbootcamp`

-13. `cd` into `hcebootcamp` directory and replace app.py with the app.py from this repo
+13. `cd` into `hcsbootcamp` directory and replace app.py with the app.py from this repo

 14. fill in api endpoints in app.py to complete bootcamp